🔝

 Interceptors

-You can also add the interceptors before
+You can also add the interceptors before, after and error:

 // Perform an action or request transformation before the request is sent